StoyanMihaylov99/StoyanMihaylov99/README.md

 Level: Beginer✌️

+  * Fun facts:

- - ⚡ Fun fact: I'm a photographer/videographer
+ - ⚡  I'm a photographer/videographer
+ - ⚡  I love to talk about AI.